-This study considers that report card disclosure builds the reputation of physicians and their ability and affects their treatment method choice.
-In this sense, our research closely relates to the literature on the reputation concern model presented by Holmström (1999), which analyzes an environment wherein agents who do not know their ability underinvest in risky projects.
-In addition, Chen (2015) find that agents' knowledge of their ability leads to an excessively high investment in risky projects.
-Moreover, Fu and Li (2014) analyze the case in which politicians (as agents of citizens) can implement reforms concerning the reputation of their abilities.
+This study considers that report card disclosure builds the reputation of physicians' abilities while affecting their treatment method choice.
+In this sense, our study closely relates to the literature on the reputation concern model presented by Holmström (1999), which analyzes an environment wherein agents are unaware of their ability to underinvest in risky projects.
+Additionally, Chen (2015) found that agents' knowledge of their ability drives an excessively high investment in risky projects.
+Fu and Li (2014) analyzed the case in which politicians (as agents of citizens) can implement reforms concerning the reputation of their abilities.
 Their study shows the existence of a semi-separating equilibrium such that low-ability politicians may implement reforms, which is a socially undesirable situation to mimic a high-ability one.

 Our research has two key differences from these studies.
-First, the principal can control the agent's reputation by changing the report card content, and we analyze how the insurer should design the report card content to minimize the healthcare payment within the task allocation constraint.
-We reflect on the modeling that, especially in the healthcare market, consumers usually cannot acquire aggregative information about physicians' outcomes without any report card due to their lack of expertise.
-Second, we focus on how the insurer designs the healthcare payment contract to induce the physicians (agents) to provide the desired treatment.
-We discuss how the report card content that builds the agent's reputation should be designed to account for these.
+First, the principal can control the agent's reputation by changing the report card content, and we analyze how the insurer should design the report card content to minimize healthcare payment within the task allocation constraint.
+Second, we model the joint design of the payment contract and the report card.
+We show that the content of the report card, shaping the agent's reputation, plays a central role in aligning incentives and should be chosen accordingly.

 Some studies have also discussed how information design affects an agent's reputation.
-For example, Rodiana (2020) explores an environment wherein the principal can manipulate the output, which helps develop agents' reputation based on their ability.
-In addition, Mak (2017) compares report card disclosure policies and concludes that a statistically adjusted report card triggers more patient dumping than a non-adjusted one.
-Our study is closely related to these studies, as it considers that the principal can manipulate the contents of the report card for the sake of the physicians' reputation.
-However, our study examines the physician's treatment selection and analyzes the incentive design to achieve appropriate task allocation, which the previous studies do not consider.
+For example, Rodiana (2020) explored an environment in which the principal can manipulate the output, which helps develop agents' reputations based on their ability.
+Additionally, Mak (2017) compared report card disclosure policies and concluded that a statistically adjusted report card triggered more patient dumping than a non-adjusted one.
+Our study is closely related to these studies, as it considers that the principal can manipulate the contents of the report card for physicians' reputations.
+However, it goes beyond them to examine the physician's treatment selection and analyze the incentive design to achieve appropriate task allocation.